xcart/xc5-manual/en/taxes/setting_up_vat_gst.md

 4. Click the **Save changes** button at the bottom of the page to save the changes.

-## Enabling/Disabling sales tax calculation
+## Enabling/Disabling VAT / GST calculation

 Once configured and enabled, VAT / GST calculation can be disabled/re-enabled using the  **Tax enabled**/**Tax disabled** button to the right of the **Tax title** field on the **VAT / GST** panel in the Taxes section (**Store setup** > **Taxes**).